gpremer/mvpeventbus/README.markdown

 Building
 --------

-The sources can be built using gradle 0.9.
-Assuming gradle 0.9 is in the path, invoking `gradle build` should build everything quite nicely.
+The sources can be built using gradle 0.9 and Java 6.0.
+Assuming gradle 0.9 and a JDK 6 are on your path, invoking `gradle build` should build everything quite nicely.
+The binary jars are completely compatible with Java 5.

 The only run-time dependency on the core is guice 2.0.
 The vaadin example obviously requires [vaadin](http://www.vaadin.com/).